cshanbo/cshanbo.github.com/index.md

 ### Other Projects
 1. I'm now doing my work on [CWMT 2017](http://nlp.nju.edu.cn/cwmt2017/evaluation.html), The 13th China Workshop on Machine Translation, and [WMT 2017](http://www.statmt.org/wmt17/translation-task.html), EMNLP 2017 SECOND CONFERENCE ON MACHINE TRANSLATION (WMT17).
+    - NEWS!!!
+We ranked 1st in the Chinese to English news translation task in [WMT 2017](http://matrix.statmt.org/?mode=best) (SogouKnowing).
 1. I'm one of the developers of [Statistical Machine Translation](http://nlp.nju.edu.cn/demo/translate) of NLP group, Nanjing University.
 2. I'm the main developer of [Interactive Machine Translation](http://nlp.nju.edu.cn/demo/interactivetranslation) of NLP group, Nanjing University.
 3. I'm one of the developers of `word normalization` project, which aims at `normalizing` those `un-standard` words or phrases in a search query into `standard` expressions.